MyPost/cassius/README.md

 ## Inspiration

-A lot of ideas of cassius were gleemed from reading source code, mostly from [casyn](https://github.com/mpenet/casyn) and [clj-hector](https://github.com/pingles/clj-hector).
+A lot of ideas of cassius were gleaned from reading source code, mostly from [casyn](https://github.com/mpenet/casyn) and [clj-hector](https://github.com/pingles/clj-hector).

 ## Usage